At Gallipoli battlefields, travelers remember fallen Anzacs

 More than 44,000 Allied soldiers and 86,000 Ottoman soldiers died.

-The battlefields and cemeteries at the site in Canakkale, in northwestern Turkey, have become a place for pilgrimage for many Australians and New Zealanders who sleep on the beaches until the start of the dawn service.
-But the ongoing coronavirus pandemic kept the number of visitors small.
+The battlefields and cemeteries at the site in Canakkale, in northwestern Turkey, have become a place of pilgrimage for many Australians and New Zealanders who sleep on the beaches until the start of the dawn service.
+But the ongoing coronavirus pandemic kept the number of visitors small this year.

 Among those who made it to the ceremony was 27-year-old Taylor Murphy from Victoria, Australia, who said the pros of being at Gallipoli "outweighs the cons of the pandemic.”